Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/modules/09_static_analysis_of_images/README.md

-# Exercise X: Static Analysis of Docker Images for Vulnerabilities and Misconfigurations
+# Exercise 9: Static Analysis of Docker Images for Vulnerabilities and Misconfigurations

 ## 🎯 Challenge